aatmanvaidya/WhatsAppExplorer/README.md

 6. Login with the surveyor credentials to access the surveyor dashboard.
 A surveyor can then add participants to the survey.
 7. You can monitor the application data in the monitoring dashboard.
 The monitoring dashboard is accessible at `http://<your_ip>:<port>/<base_url>` as set in the `run.conf` file in the monitoring directory.

+## Data visualizer code
+You can also find the code for the frontend, backend and pipelines required for building a dashboard to visualize the data.
+The dashboard provides an easy way to summarize the collected data and can be easily setup based on the pipelines provided by WhatsApp Explorer.
+You can find the code for the visualizer in the `data_visualizer` folder.
+Please refer to the README in that folder for details.